macksm3/Employee-Tracker/README.md

   Using CLI to manage an employee database based on inquirer prompt input.
   User can view departments, roles and employees, add new departments, roles and employees and update employee roles.
-  Modules used include inquirer, mysql and console.table.
+  Modules used include inquirer, mysql and console.table. sql files included to build and seed database starting point.

   ## Table of Contents